7 Tricks to Stop Using Your Credit Cards

 You know your debt is rising, but you just can't seem to stop using your credit cards.
-It's easy to grow dependent on credit cards for impulse buys and even everyday expenses.
-But, if you're starting to drown in your debt, you have to stop using your credit cards before the debt completely takes you under.
+It's easy to fall into habits of reaching for your credit card every time you have an impulse to buy something.
+If you're also using that same credit card for everyday expenses, you could risk building up debt.
+If you're starting to drown in your debt, you have to stop using your credit cards before the debt completely takes you under.

 Lock Them Up

-The "out of sight, out of mind" approach might be the thing to work for you.
-Put your credit cards somewhere that takes an effort to get them –in a safe, file cabinet, the bottom of the laundry.
+The "out of sight, out of mind" approach might work for you.
+Put your credit cards somewhere that takes an effort to get them—in a safe, file cabinet, the back of your sock drawer, anywhere that's inconvenient.
 Keeping your credit cards out of your immediate reach will help control your "need" to use them.
-Some people even freeze their credit cards in a bowl of water so the cards are unavailable.
+Some people even take the term "frozen account" literally by freezing their credit cards in a bowl of water.
+Whatever the method, the key is to force yourself to take extra time to consider the purchase.

 Leave Them at Home

-Take your credit cards out of your wallet before you go shopping.
-If you get the urge to buy something, you'll either have to use cash or come back for the item once you have your credit card.
+You might not have to take drastic measures like literally freezing your credit card in a bowl of water, but you can easily take it out of your wallet before you go shopping.
+If you get the urge to buy something, you'll either have to use cash or come back for the item once you have your credit card—and after you've had plenty of time to second-guess the purchase.

-Have you ever thought about the amount of money you spend in interest each year?
+Have you ever thought about the amount of money you spend on interest payments each year?
 Or the length of time it will take to pay off your credit cards?
-Sometimes the numbers will shock you into putting your credit cards away for good.
-A $1,000 balance at 14% will take you 4 1/2 years to pay off if you make $25 payments each month.
-You'll have paid $347.55 in interest by the time you pay off the balance.
+Sometimes taking a long-view look at the numbers will shock you into putting your credit cards away for good.

 Credit card statements now include the amount of interest you've paid so far this year and the amount of interest you'll pay if you're just making the minimum payment.
-You can probably name several other things you could purchase with the combined interest from all your credit cards.
+Before you let your debt pile up with impulsive buys, think about all the other things you could eventually buy with the money saved from avoiding interest payments.

 Old-Fashioned Self Control